 Because settlements provide compensation faster than lawsuits, they may be a more immediate solution to pay expenses.
 I’ve seen verdicts typically result in higher amounts of total compensation, but the majority of lawsuits are settled before trial.

-People diagnosed with mesothelioma can file legal claims for compensation.
+People diagnosed with mesothelioma can file legal claims such as personal injury lawsuits for compensation.
 Surviving family members may also have the right to file claims related to their loved one’s diagnosis or death.

-An estate representative often files a wrongful death lawsuit on behalf of the estate.
-They may also file an asbestos trust fund claim if a defendant has established on to pursue compensation for the deceased.
+An estate representative often files a wrongful death lawsuit on behalf of an estate.
+They may also file an asbestos trust fund claim to pursue compensation if a defendant has established one.

 An experienced asbestos attorney will assess your eligibility and the best type of claim to help you get mesothelioma compensation.
 Your lawyer will help you gather evidence of asbestos exposure and tie it to your or your loved one’s mesothelioma diagnosis.